 Find the Best Model

 When you first choose an attribution model, you must recognise that you might not get it right the first time.
-Test the different attribution models and examine the results to see which one will work best for your campaigns.
+Test the different attribution models and examine the results to see which one will work best for your campaigns, or find out more about our offline and online attribution process.